 Ways to Combat Boredom in School

-One-way students can combat boredom in school is through creative thinking.
-Brainstorming and writing down ideas, for example, are a great way to get the mind working again if it feels like it’s starting to lag behind.
+One way students can combat boredom in school is through creative thinking.
+Brainstorming and writing down ideas, for example, are great ways to get the mind working again if it feels like it’s starting to lag behind.
 This idea could also be implemented by taking turns with other classmates who may have an idea they’d like to present in front of the class.

 Another way to combat boredom in school is by encouraging open discussion with classmates and teachers about ways that boredom can be overcome.
 No one wants to feel like they’re just sitting around being bored for their entire day, so it’s important not only to provide solutions but also to generate new ideas on how boredom could be fought back.

-To combat boredom in school, the third way is to find ways to bring some excitement into the day.
+The third way to combat boredom in school is to find ways to bring some excitement into the day.
 For example, students can get up and dance during a lecture that is not interactive or engaging.
-They could also encourage others in their class with boredom problems by having impromptu games like “Simon Says” which are always fun and will help break boredom for all those involved.
+They could also encourage others in their class with boredom problems by having impromptu games like “Simon Says,” which are always fun and will help break boredom for all those involved.

 The fourth way is to find ways to make busy work more interesting.
 Educators can break up the monotony by assigning new tasks or allowing students to choose their own assignments for a change of pace.

-Finally, students should never stop asking questions about topics that are not understood.
-When teachers see frustration or boredom on any student’s face, it could arning and do in school.
+Finally, students should never stop asking questions about topics that they do not understand.
+When teachers see frustration or boredom on any student’s face, it could be an indication of boredom or frustration.
 It’s important for students to be engaged with their own education so that boredom can be avoided as much as possible!

-Students should be allowed time in between subjects so that they have an opportunity to refresh their mind and just get ready for another school subject.
+Students should be allowed time in between subjects so that they have an opportunity to refresh their minds and just get ready for another school subject.
 Differentiation, in the form of homework or group work, can also help to combat boredom.
-Boredom is inevitable for students at school but with these five tips boredom will be combated and learning gains will increase!
+Boredom is inevitable for students at school, but with these five tips, boredom will be combated and learning gains will increase!
 Teachers should integrate new tasks into their lesson plans so that boredom isn’t always a part of the day.